Access

 We want to make our theatre as accessible and enjoyable for as many people as possible.

-Accessibility is incredibly important to us here at the Lawrence Batley Theatre.
+Accessibility is incredibly important to us here at Lawrence Batley Theatre.

-If you would like to make use of our facilities, please inform the Box Office when making your booking.
+If you would like to make use of our facilities, please inform the Box Office when making your booking or ask one of our friendly team members for assistance at the event.

 Upcoming access performances